-The Sirmac Lithium Property consists of 155 claims covering 7,670 hectares of prospective land for lithium exploration.
-The property is located 40 km West of Sayona Mining's high-grade Moblan lithium project and 160 km by road North of Chibougamau, Quebec, Canada.
-Multiple Lithium Cesium Tautalum ("LCT") pegmatite dikes have been identified in the Western half of the Sirmac property.
+The Sirmac Lithium Property ("Sirmac") consists of 155 claims covering 7,670 hectares of prospective land for lithium exploration.
+The property is located in the Frotet-Evans greenstone belt which also hosts the Cisco deposit (QTWO) 140 km West of Sirmac and the high-grade Moblan lithium project (Sayona) 40 km East, and 160 km by road North of Chibougamau, Quebec, Canada.
+Multiple Lithium Cesium Tantalum ("LCT") pegmatite dikes have been identified in the Western half of the Sirmac property.
 These dikes spread over more than 7 km from the #5 main dike eastward to the Clapier lithium dikes.
+New high-grade cesium-rich LCT pegmatite dikes were recently discovered in the southern area of the property.